-We like airport lounges especially for two simple reasons: There is a relaxing atmosphere to unwind before flights and free reliable WiFi.
+We like airport lounges for two simple reasons: There is a relaxing atmosphere to unwind before flights and free reliable WiFi.
 All other services, like food and drinks, make our air travelling perfect.

-There are many ways to enter airport lounges but naturally almost all of them involves money.
-Years ago there was only one way to enter lounges: to have a business or first class ticket.
-Nowadays, entering lounges can be done in several and often also in cheap ways.
-Having a business class ticket is probably the most expensive way and it can be recommended only for travellers whose tickets are paid by someone else (sponsored tickets).
+There are multiple ways to enter airport lounges but naturally almost all of them involve money.
+Years ago, there was only one way to enter lounges: To have a business or first class ticket.
+Nowadays, entering lounges can be done in several and often also in inexpensive ways.
+Having a business class ticket is probably the most expensive method and it can be recommended only for travellers whose tickets are paid by someone else (sponsored tickets).

 Business and First Class Tickets